Today, we offer advice on how to help care for the eyes and maintain them in the best possible health, including:

 As a preventive measure, it is important to have well-lit working conditions – but without light reflecting off the computer screen.

-Notably, tablets and smartphones have equalled or superseded conventional television as a form of entertainment; these days, some toddlers are even able to use digital screens before they talk.
+Notably, tablets and smartphones have equaled or superseded conventional television as a form of entertainment; these days, some toddlers are even able to use digital screens before they talk.
 However, there are health implications – including for the eyes.
 While it would be unproductive to demonise screen time (which does have its place in education and development), it should not be excessive.

 The 20-20-20 rule offers a useful and practical suggestion to limit time spent continuously in front of a computer screen.
 To find out more about this guideline, as well as some symptoms of digital eye strain and computer vision syndrome (CVS), please see the digital detox for your eyes section.
 The advice includes how to reduce the risks to healthy sight and of eye disease occurring later in life.

-Foods and vitamins that are good for the eyes
+Foods and Vitamins that are good for the eyes

 Diets that are rich in fruit, vegetables and vitamins A, C and E are very beneficial.
 It is also sensible to reduce the intake of sugar and saturated fat, while also getting plenty of fibre.
 Following a healthy diet based on foods and vitamins that are good for the eyes provides our body systems – including our vision – with the fuel and resources needed for the best sight possible, as well as maximum repair and renewal while we sleep.